New York Yankees: 1973–1981: Steinbrenner, Martin, Jackson, and Munson: the Bronx Zoo

-The 1970s ended on a tragic note for the Yankees.
 On August 2, 1979, catcher Thurman Munson died when his private plane crashed while he was practicing touch-and-go landings.
 Four days later, the entire team flew out to Canton, Ohio, for the funeral, despite having a game later that day against the Orioles.
 Bobby Murcer, a close friend of Munson's, along with Lou Piniella, were chosen to give the eulogy at his funeral.
 In a nationally televised and emotional game, Murcer used Munson's bat (which he gave to Munson's wife after the game), and drove in all five of the team's runs in a dramatic 5–4 walk-off victory.
 Before the game, Munson's locker sat empty except for his catching gear, a sad reminder for his teammates.
 His locker, labeled with his number 15, has remained empty in the Yankees clubhouse as a memorial.
 When the Yankees moved across the street, Munson's locker was torn out and installed in the new stadium's museum.
 Immediately after Munson's death, the team announced his number 15 would be retired.

 The 1980 season brought more changes.
 Billy Martin was fired once again and Dick Howser took his place.
 Chris Chambliss was traded to the Toronto Blue Jays for catcher Rick Cerone.
 Reggie Jackson hit .300 for the only time in his career with 41 homers, and finished second in the MVP voting to Kansas City's George Brett.
 The Yankees won 103 games and the AL East by three games over the Baltimore Orioles, but were swept by the Royals in the ALCS.

 After the season ended, the Yankees signed Dave Winfield to a 10-year contract.
 A contract misunderstanding led to a feud between Winfield and Steinbrenner.
 The team fired Howser and replaced him with Gene Michael.
 Under Michael, the Yankees led the AL East before a strike hit in June 1981.
 The Yankees struggled under Bob Lemon, who replaced Michael for the second half of the season.
 Thanks to the split-season playoff format, the Yankees faced the second-half winner Milwaukee Brewers in the special 1981 American League Division Series.
 After defeating Milwaukee 3–2, they swept the Oakland Athletics in a three-game ALCS.
 In the World Series, the Yankees won the first two games against the Los Angeles Dodgers.
 But the Dodgers fought back to win the next four games to claim the World Series title.
-This World Series would be the most recent between the Yankees and the Dodgers.